 The Ordination of

-St Louis of Toulouse and a somewhat graphic Martyrdom
+Saint Louis of Toulouse and a somewhat graphic Martyrdom

-of Six Franciscan Friars, by Ambrogio (see
+of the Franciscan Friars, by Ambrogio (see

-right-hand one, next to the apse, the Piccolomini Todeschini, has the famed red-skied Crucifixion by Pietro
+right).
+The next chapel, next to the apse, the Piccolomini Todeschini, has the famed red-skied Crucifixion by Pietro

 (1326) (see above).
 The